- Jan, 2013- Now: Assistant Professor of Operations Management, Lee Kong Chian School of Business, Singapore Management University

 B.E. in Mechanical Engineering, 2001-2005 (with the highest honor, ranked No. 1 among 280 students)

 - Yangfang Zhou, Alan Scheller-Wolf, Nicola Secomandi, and Stephen Smith.
 Managing Wind-based Electricity Generation with Storage and Transmission Capacity.
-Under second round review at the MSOM Special Issue on the Environment.
+Under revision.

 - Yangfang Zhou, Jay Apt, Alan Scheller-Wolf, Nicola Secomandi, and Stephen Smith.
 Combining Operations Management and Engineering Models to Effectively Manage Electricity Storage.
 (Working paper)